geopython/diving-into-pygeoapi/workshop/content/docs/standards/index.md

 - OGC API's are based on [Open API 3.0](https://spec.openapis.org/oas/latest.html)
 - HTML and JSON are dominant encodings, alternative encodings are possible
-- OGC API's have common endpoints such as /conformance, /collections/xxx/items/yyy
+- OGC API's have common endpoints such as /conformance, /openapi, /collections/xxx/items/yyy
-- Manages aspects such as pagination, links between endpoints and basic filters.
+- Manages aspects such as pagination, links between resources and basic filters.

 Typical for all OGC API's is that the core functionality is kept minimal and extra functionalities are added using extensions.
-The /conformance endpoint indicates which standards and extensions are supported by a deployment of OGC API.
+The `/conformance` endpoint indicates which standards and extensions are supported by a deployment of OGC API.

 !!! question "Use web browser to access OGC API"